Reviews You Can Rely On

 Maneuverability

-First, on flat water, we counted how many paddle strokes it took to turn each boat 360 degrees from a standstill.
-We then timed each kayak while navigating a series of buoys, taking note of how much effort it required to turn.
-We paddled each boat on gentle moving water, cruising into and out of eddies and recording the effort it took to control each one.
+While on flat water, we counted how many paddle strokes it took to turn each boat 360 degrees from a standstill.
+We timed each kayak while navigating a series of buoys, taking note of how much effort it required to turn.
+We paddled each boat on gently moving water, cruising into and out of eddies and recording the effort it took to control each one.
 To test maneuverability in more dire situations, we capsized each kayak and timed how quickly we could re-right and drain it in order to perform a self-rescue.

 kayak - there are many obstacles you may face as floating downstream, and...